raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Both values are communicated in the same TLV, the Keepalive TLV ({{keepalive}}).

-The first timeout value, the inactivity timeout, is the maximum time for which a client may speculatively keep a DSO Session open in the expectation that it may have future requests to send to that server.
+The first timeout value, the inactivity timeout, is the maximum time for which a client may speculatively keep a DSO Session open with no operations pending (e.g., an outstanding DNS Push request) in the expectation that it may have future requests to send to that server.

 The second timeout value, the keepalive interval, is the maximum permitted